CharlieC115/The-Cross-Collective/readme_files/TESTING.md

 There was a typo in the link and this was rectified.
 This may need editing again later when static files are linked to aws.

+6.

+Error when trying to display camps by a certain category.
+No camps were showing when a category was selected from the dropdown.

+This is was generated due to a vital missing part in views.py of the camps folder. `.split(',')` was missging from the end of `request.GET['categories']` so the relayed information wasn't matching that requested from the url.

+When `.split(',')` was added everything worked as expected.

 ### Performance Testing

 ### Code Validation